tigerfarm/owlcc/README.md

 ## Setup Steps to Run on your Local Host.

-Download this project's zip file and unzip it into a work directory.
+Download this repository's zip file and unzip it into a work directory.
-Example:
+Example work directory:
 ```
 /Projects/OwlCc
 ```